 - Becoming more mindful of the way you go about your daily activities is necessary to make changes and gain benefit.

 - The relationship of the head, neck and spine is fundamental to your ability to function optimally.

-Conditions such as backache, neck and shoulder pain, as well as other sorts of long-term pain are often the result of misusing your body over a long period of time, such as moving inefficiently and standing or sitting with your weight unevenly distributed.
-The aim of the Alexander Technique is to help you "unlearn" these bad habits and achieve a balanced, more naturally aligned body, and we have the evidence to support it.
+Conditions such as backache, neck and shoulder pain, as well as other sorts of long-term musculoskeletal pain are often the result of misusing our body over a long period of time, such as moving inefficiently and standing or sitting with our weight unevenly distributed.
+The aim of the Alexander Technique is to help you "unlearn" these old habits and achieve a balanced, more naturally aligned body, and we have the evidence to support it.

 Who we are

 The Society of Teachers of the Alexander Technique (STAT) is the largest professional association of Alexander Technique Teachers worldwide, established in 1958 by teachers trained by FM Alexander.

 We are responsible for maintaining professional standards of our members and promotion the Alexander Technique.
 Only teaching members of STAT are eligible to use our stamp of approval, identifying them as fully trained Alexander Technique teachers who abide by the Society's Rules and Regulations.

 When looking for a teacher, look out for this seal of approval: